You have to see the following console app:

 If DBGate cannot start, install the ASP.NET Core Runtime using instructions at

-When you started DBGate, try to get data using a command like this:
+When you start DBGate, try to get data using a command like this:

 curl http://localhost:5003/api/mssql-201/s20/accounts